-The GIRFT National report on vascular surgery has now been published.
+The GIRFT national report on vascular surgery was published in March 2018.

 Health Minister Stephen Barclay said: